(Uploaded by: mtieulinh1985)

 Go here for Kenny Lin’s Mandarin Version.

-What did Kenny Lin had to do with anything?
+What did Kenny Lin have to do with anything?
 If you listened to the Mandarin version of the song, it was him singing it.
 I just found that out after trying to search for the song.
-(Wonder what happened to him recently.)
 I thought he sang the song with enough amount of emotions in it although I prefer the Cantonese version.
 Jackie sang the Cantonese version.
 It was sad yet there was this hollow feeling to it.
 It was like a bittersweet feeling.
 There was a mixture of sadness and warmness.
 It was like emphasizing his character in the story or at least suitable for it since he was ruthless when he regained his memory yet he was still very caring toward Joey’s character.
 It seemed like the words were simple and the song not that good to some people but it was enough for me.
 (His voice sort of reminds me of Deric Wan for some reason.)
-The song was of course the sub-theme for The Great General so that was interesting that Jackie got to participate in the soundtrack also.
+The song was, of course, the sub-theme for The Great General so that was interesting that Jackie got to participate in the soundtrack also.

 Anyway, Kenny was also one of my favorite co-stars of Joey Meng.
 I feel really bad for him though since each time he paired off with her or somehow supposedly liked her in a series, he never ended up with her.
 Even when they were dating in Project Ji Xiang, they broke up later.
 (Kenneth Chan was the main dude!
 LOL!
 But I like both guys so can’t argue there.)